-Drive the beautiful coastal Beach Road south-east of Melbourne until you reach the Frankston waterfront.
+Drive along the beautiful coastal Beach Road south-east of Melbourne until you reach the suburb of Frankston.

 Beach Road is a winding road that hugs the natural coastline and access to any of these beaches is either by side streets or sandy pathways.

-Crossing over the bridge at Mordialloc, the road moves inland a little separating you from the ocean scenery and taking you through the beachside suburbs of Aspendale, Edithvale, Chelsea, Carrum and Seaford until you once again hit the coastline at Frankston beach.
+Crossing over the bridge at the seaside suburb of Mordialloc, the road moves inland a little separating you from the ocean scenery and taking you through the beachside suburbs of Aspendale, Edithvale, Chelsea, Carrum and Seaford.

-Side roads take you on down to safe swimming beaches where you can picnic or BBQ all year round.
+Side roads take you on down from Beach road to safe swimming beaches where you can picnic or BBQ all year round.

 The Homestead is situated next door to the fantastic adventure playground on the Frankston/Langwarren road, here you can enjoy a family BBQ or picnic as well as research some early Australian History.